Mike-Dax/gatsby-plugin-ffmpeg/README.md

 # gatsby-plugin-ffmpeg

-This is a relatively low level helper plugin for video transcoding with ffmpeg.
+This is a low level helper plugin for video transcoding with ffmpeg.

 You generally shouldn't need to use this.
 You're most likely looking for [gatsby-remark-videos](https://github.com/Mike-Dax/gatsby-remark-videos) if you want to automatically convert videos in your markdown, or [gatsby-transformer-ffmpeg](https://github.com/Mike-Dax/gatsby-transformer-ffmpeg) if you're looking to use these videos elsewhere in your website

+Works with Gatsby v3.

 ## Install